intake meeting Intake meeting Reception Intake '24

 We support children with SEND through our own school provision by making necessary adjustments to our curriculum and resources.
 If your child has an EHCP [Educational Health Care Plan] then they would receive support in line with this plan.
 Please follow this link for our school and local authority SEND offer.
 Click here to view the school's information report

-Our school has recently built a brand new ARP [additionally rescourced provision], which is due to open in 2021.
+Our school has recently built a brand new ARP [additionally resourced provision].
 All admissions and enquires must go through Havering Local Authority SEND.
 The ARP is for non-verbal ASD pupils or those with social communication issues.

 How do you support children with medical needs?